eccelerators/SimStm/README.rst

  bus read abus $width $address tvar

-Read the value of a bus into a variable.
+The ``bus read`` instruction reads the value of a bus with a given width and address into a variable.

 Bus Verify
 ^^^^^^^^^^